 Andy Hamilton teaches Philosophy, and also History and Aesthetics of Jazz, at Durham University, UK.
-He was also until recently Adjunct Lecturer in Philosophy at the University of Western Australia, Perth, and has taught music aesthetics at Hong Kong University.
+During his time at Durham he has also been Adjunct Lecturer in Philosophy at the University of Western Australia, Perth, and has taught music aesthetics at Hong Kong University.

 He specialises in aesthetics, political philosophy, philosophy of mind, J.S.
-Mill and Wittgenstein, and has published The Routledge Philosophy Guidebook to Wittgenstein and "On Certainty" (2014), The Self In Question: Memory, the Body and Self-Consciousness (Palgrave, 2013), Scruton's Aesthetics, edited with Nick Zangwill (Palgrave, 2011), Aesthetics and Music (Continuum, 2007), Lee Konitz: Conversations on the Improviser's Art (University of Michigan Press, 2007), and The Aesthetics of Rhythm, edited with Max Paddison is forthcoming with Oxford University Press.
-At the moment he is working on monographs on Art and Entertainment, and on The Claim of Art.
-He is also producing a book of conversations with improvising pianist Steve Beresford, and a volume on the aesthetics of improvisation.
+Mill and Wittgenstein.
+His books are Pianos Toys Music and Noise: Conversations with Steve Beresford (Bloomsbury, 2021), The Routledge Philosophy Guidebook to Wittgenstein and "On Certainty" (2014), The Self In Question: Memory, the Body and Self-Consciousness (Palgrave, 2013), Aesthetics and Music (Continuum, 2007) and Lee Konitz: Conversations on the Improviser's Art (University of Michigan Press, 2007).
+He has edited Scruton's Aesthetics with Nick Zangwill (Palgrave, 2011), The Aesthetics of Rhythm with Max Paddison and Peter Cheyne (Oxford University Press, 2020), and The Aesthetics of Imperfection with Lara Pearson (Bloomsbury, 2020).
+At the moment he is completing the monograph Art and Entertainment: A Philosophical Enquiry (Routledge, 2022) and a second edition of Aesthetics and Music (Bloomsbury, 2022).
+He is also working on a book of conversations with Australian improvising trio The Necks.

 Ludwig Wittgenstein is arguably the most important philosopher of the twentieth century.
 In On Certainty he discusses central issues in epistemology, including the nature of knowledge and scepticism.
 Read more